-- Hosting trainings and workshops throughout the academic year for students, faculty, teaching assistants, graduate and resident assistants, and student affairs staff that cover a wide range of topics related to interpersonal violence. - Facilitating the Student Anti-Violence Advocates (SAVA) training designed to help students recognize and respond to interpersonal violence as bystanders, responders and potential victims. - Managing PAVE (Penn Anti-Violence Educators), a peer education group that facilitates workshops about being an active bystander. - Advising student groups MARS (Men Against Rape and Sexual Assault) and ASAP (Abuse and Sexual Assault Prevention) who present peer education workshops and sponsor awareness raising events across campus such as Penn's annual Take Back the Night program. - Assisting with the presentation of the educational production The Vagina Monologues. - Managing the Penn Violence Prevention website, which provides a comprehensive overview of support and education. - Coordinating the Penn Violence Prevention Committee comprised of over 50 staff and faculty who meet bi-annually to discuss outreach and prevention efforts. - Coordinating the Sexual Assault Response Team comprised of the core offices responsible for providing immediate support for student victims of interpersonal violence.
+- Facilitating the Supporting Survivors training designed to help students recognize and respond to interpersonal violence as bystanders, responders and supportive friends. - Facilitating the Conversations About Consent training designed to aid students in understanding consent, communication, and personal boundaries. - Managing PAVE (Penn Anti-Violence Educators), a peer education group that facilitates workshops about being an active bystander. - Advising student groups MARS (Men Against Rape and Sexual Assault) and ASAP (Abuse and Sexual Assault Prevention) who present peer education workshops and sponsor awareness raising events across campus such as Penn's annual Take Back the Night program. - Assisting with the presentation of the educational production The Vagina Monologues. - Managing the Penn Violence Prevention website, which provides a comprehensive overview of support and education. - Coordinating the Penn Violence Prevention Committee comprised of over 50 staff and faculty who meet bi-annually to discuss outreach and prevention efforts. - Coordinating the Sexual Assault Response Team comprised of the core offices responsible for providing immediate support for student victims of interpersonal violence.

-For further information and suggestions on how to help a friend, get involved, or obtain resources related to sexual violence, relationship violence, and stalking please refer to https://secure.www.upenn.edu/vpul/pvp/ or the Penn Violence Prevention Resource Guide at https://secure.www.upenn.edu/vpul/pvp/files/PVP_Resource_Guide_January_2017__FINAL.pdf.
+For further information and suggestions on health relationships, how to help a friend, get involved, or obtain resources related to sexual violence, relationship violence, and stalking please refer to https://pvp.vpul.upenn.edu/